ozntel/file-tree-alternative/README.md

 This Obsidian Plugin allows users to have a different file explorer experience.
 Please watch the sample record to see the details.
+You can find all release details under the [Release Updates](https://github.com/ozntel/file-tree-alternative/blob/main/Releases.md)

 ### Features: